Choosing Our Books

 Head of Early Years, Scottish Book Trust

 Catriona’s career began with working in the arts and publishing, and she previously was assistant to the Children’s Programme Director at Edinburgh International Book Festival.
 She joined the team at Scottish Book Trust in 2009, just as ‘Bookbug’ was born.
 This Scottish Government funded initiative gifts free bags of books to every baby, toddler, 3-year-old and 5-year-old and runs story and song sessions in libraries and community venues.
-Since then, Catriona has held a number of roles supporting the administration, training and logistics functions of the programme, and in 2013 was appointed Head of Early Years.
-Now she oversees the running of the Bookbug programme and leads on Scottish Book Trust’s partnerships with Scottish Government, local authorities, the NHS and of course, Dolly Parton’s Imagination Library!
-Catriona is passionate giving children the best possible start by supporting families to use stories, songs and rhymes to build relationships and develop pre-literacy skills.
+Since then, Catriona has held a number of roles supporting the administration, training and logistics functions of the programme, and in 2013 was appointed ead of Early Years.
+Now she oversees the running of the Bookbug programme and leads on cottish Book Trust’s partnerships with Scottish Government, local authorities, the NHS and of course, Dolly Parton’s Imagination Library!
+Catrion is passionate giving children the best possible start by supporting families to use stories, songs and rhymes to build relationships and develop pre-literacy skills.